usaid-cs/yesterday-i-learned/random.md

 - [There are no pure oil public companies (assumptions?).](https://www.uncommonwisdomdaily.com/the-best-time-to-own-energy-stocks-17766) Energy exploration/production companies usually have both natural gas and oil reserves.
 - Pollock is the sux.
 - Trees painted in purple mark a ["no trespassing"](http://www.snopes.com/purple-paint-no-trespassing/) zone, within which Texans may shoot you to death.
-- http://oahi.ca goes to Ontario Association of Home Inspectors. http://ohai.ca goes to some Internet dipshit's home page.
 - In French, cans are called canettes.
 Therefore, French cans are bigger than English cans.
 - Taking the exponent of a number turned negative (`exp(-x)`) is a great way to get a number between 0 and 1.
 The closer x is to 0, the closer the result is to 1.
 - [USB type C supports USB 3.0/3.1](http://www.dignited.com/21457/difference-micro-usb-usb-type-c/), but [USB 2.0 type C cables exist](https://en.wikipedia.org/wiki/USB-C#Cables).
 USB micro-A/B require [extra backwards-compatible connectors](https://en.wikipedia.org/wiki/USB_3.0#CONNECTORS) to achieve that speed.